Brookley Air Force Base: World War II

-During World War II, Brookley Army Air Field became the major Army Air Forces supply base for the Air Materiel Command in the southeastern United States and the Caribbean.
+During World War II, Brookley Field became the major Army Air Forces supply base for the Air Materiel Command in the southeastern United States and the Caribbean.

 Many air depot personnel, logisticians, mechanics, and other support personnel were trained at Brookley during the war.
 Both Air Materiel and Technical Services Command organized mobile Depot Groups at Brookley, then once trained were deployed around the world as Air Depot Groups, Depot Repair Squadrons, Quartermaster Squadrons, Ordnance Maintenance, Military Police, and many other units whose mission was to support the front-line combat units with depot-level maintenance for aircraft and logistical support to maintain their operations.
 Air Transport Command operated large numbers of cargo and passenger aircraft from the base as part of its Domestic Wing.

 During the war, Brookley became Mobile's largest employer, with about 17,000 skilled civilians capable of performing delicate work with fragile instruments and machinery.
 In 1944, the Army decided to take advantage of Brookley's large, skilled workforce for its top-secret "Ivory Soap" project to hasten victory in the Pacific.
 The project required 24 large vessels to be re-modeled into Aircraft Repair and Maintenance Units that had to be able to provide repair and maintenance services to B-29 bombers, P-51 Mustang, Sikorsky R-4, and amphibious vehicles.

 The Air Force delivered 24 vessels to Mobile, Alabama, in spring 1944 to start conversion as a part of the top-secret Operation Ivory Soap.
 Six Liberty ships were converted into shops to repair aircraft.
 They were designated Aircraft Repair Units, Floating and were equipped to repair planes as big as the B-29 Stratofortresses.
 Eighteen smaller ships were outfitted as Aircraft Maintenance Units.
 They were made to repair fighter aircraft.
 About 5,000 men underwent a complex training process that prepared them to rebuild the vessels and operate them once on the water.
 By the end of the year, the vessels departed Mobile for the Philippines and the Marianas.